 CERTIFIED AND LICENSED BY THE MASSACHUSETTS DEPARTMENT OF DEVELOPMENTAL SERVICES

-The Life Experience School was awarded a two-year license from Department of Developmental Services (DDS) on May 23, 2016 which was the 44th year of full certification by the Commonwealth of Massachusetts.
+The Life Experience School was awarded a two-year license from Department of Developmental Services (DDS) in June, 2018 which was the 46th year of full certification by the Commonwealth of Massachusetts.
 Licensing rating: 98 Certification rating: 96.